epos-eu/opensource-docker/README.md

 ## Populate the existing environment with metadata

+### Automatic option:

-Automatic option: download or create TTL files according to EPOS-DCAT-AP and use the following command:
+Download or create TTL files according to EPOS-DCAT-AP and use the following command:

 ```
 Populate the existing environment with metadata information in a specific folder